WendyDoo/Data_Wrangling_and_Data_Exploration/README.md

 Data Reshaping: Restructure datasets, pivot tables, and reshape data for specific analytical needs.

 Data Visualization: Create informative visualizations to explore patterns and trends in the data.

+# How to run and deploy the Shiny app:
+The orginal code using Shiny R is uploaded.
+To run the complete app and see my final product, please open your Browser and run this link http://127.0.0.1:5475